The

 on return from Puerto Galera.

-The extension calendar will look something like this:
+The extension calendar will looks like this:

 2026